 What Happens When You Report Someone to Social Services?

-Introduction: Reporting Someone to Social Services
+Reporting Someone to Social Services

-The reality is actually on the contrary:
+The reality is just the opposite:

 - Further, social services will not take any action against the person you report if they find no evidence of abuse or neglect.
 In fact, the report and the ensuing investigation will never become a part of the individual’s record.